floatbeta/FLOAT/README.md

 ## Build

-FLOAT can be build using maven or the compile scripts within this repository.
+FLOAT can be built using maven or via the compile scripts within this repository.

 ## Links